PlatONnetwork/platon.py/docs/gas_price.rst

 The Gas Price API allows you to define Web3's behaviour for populating the gas price.
-This is done using a "Gas Price Strategy" - a method which takes the Web3 object and a transaction dictionary and returns a gas price (denominated in wei).
+This is done using a "Gas Price Strategy" - a method which takes the Web3 object and a transaction dictionary and returns a gas price (denominated in von).

 Retrieving gas price
 --------------------